How Much Does Travel Insurance Cost in 2024?

 The premium varies by policy, depending on five primary factors: total trip cost, age of travelers, length of travel, the policy type, and total coverage amounts.

-Other factors may have an impact for select policies, such as state of residence, and the traveler’s destination, and any policy add-ons a traveler chooses to purchase.
+Other factors may have an impact for select policies, such as your state of residence, your destination, and any policy add-ons you may want to include as part of your coverage.

 Total Trip Cost